 Stay Calm, Be Firm: Avoid power struggles, just remain as calm as possible and repeat your request

-What’s Happening: It's common for young children to be naturally curious and they love exploring their surroundings.
+What’s Happening: It's common for parents with young children to experience their child being naturally curious and exploring their surroundings.

 How to Deal: